nhsconnect/integration-adaptors/SCRWebService/README.md

 - creationTime: The time the async response message was created, in yyyymmddhhmmss time format
 - messageDetail: The contents of the messageDetail tag of the response, usually contains details of the success response such as `GP Summary upload successful`

+Examples of the usage and interface of the SCR can be found within the integration tests directory, details are provided below:

+#####Headers:

+- interaction-name (required): The name of the particular interaction to send to the MHS, this is a human readable name that maps internally in the SCR Adaptor to interaction-ids, current support mappings are:
+    - `SCR_GP_SUMMARY_UPLOAD` -> `REPC_IN150016UK05`
+- correlation-id: A logging Id used to track messages through the SCR Adaptor and the MHS for debugging, this will be generated internally if not provided
+- message-id: The outbound message id associated with the message to be sent to Spine, this ID will be generated by the MHS

+#####Body
+The message body is a json object containing the values used to populate the xml template, this message body must contain all keys even if the values are empty.
+Examples of message bodies can be found within the unit tests and another example is provided in `integration-adaptors/integration-tests/data/templates/json_16UK05.mustache`